dennisnordberg/julia-school/content/julia/dataframes.md

 `add DataFrames`

 Julia's package manager will do its thing and install the DataFrames package for you.

+We're using `DataFrames.jl` version v1.2.2 in this tutorial.

 You'll be taken back to the package manager prompt: